Zakia-Sultana/BRACU_Management_System/README.md

 # BRACU_Management_System
-University Management System Using Excel.
+A University Management System Using Excel.
 Made a password system and the password is "okay".
 Made 3 buttons which are linked with other sheets.
 Did some basic commands like "ROWS", "SUM".